Nick-Falletta/Cher-Project/cher-project/README.md

 1. **Hardcoded Elements**:
    Some elements are still hardcoded rather than being pulled from `module.json`.
 Given more time, I would have included additional fields like `"complete": false` or `"answered": false` to better track lesson progress.
 Currently, progress is inferred from the questions that have been answered.
 This is something I would improve in a more scalable version.

+2. **Quiz Logic**:
+   Answering every question wrong will still give you the reward.
+With more time, I would have liked to give the user a minimum of 2 answers be correct for the reward, as well as let them answer each question twice.

 ---